 Amity Net Grid

 The net is adapted by fitting an inclined panel of large meshed square mesh close to the end of the tapered section.
-To simplify the fitting of this it is been found better to convert this section of the trawl from the standard 2 panel net into a four panels.
-This gives a 4 panel parallel section where the panel of square mesh can easily be fitted at the desired angle by lacing it up a line of bars in the netting in each side panel.
-This panel is fitted almost to the top of the net allowing a small opening for the fish to pass down into the upper codend.
-It is presumed with each horizontal transverse bar of the square mesh being behind and slightly above the previous one they act as a guiding device, guiding the fish upwards as they pass along and up the inclined panel and into the upper codend.
+To simplify the fitting of this it is been found better to convert this section of the trawl from the standard two-panel net into a four-panel net.
+This gives a four-panel parallel section where the panel of square mesh can easily be fitted at the desired angle by lacing it up a line of bars in the netting in each side panel.
+This panel is fitted almost to the top of the net allowing a small opening for the fish to pass down into the upper cod-end.
+It is presumed with each horizontal transverse bar of the square mesh being behind and slightly above the previous one they act as a guiding device, guiding the fish upwards as they pass along and up the inclined panel and into the upper cod-end.

 The design of the net grid can be quite intricate and the gear needs to be designed to fit the net it is being fitted into.
-Although the four panel section could be just attached to the equivalent number of meshes in a two panel net it is better to have an ‘adapter section’ to convert the net smoothly from two panel to four using properly designed wedge shaped side panels.
-It is a known fact that a four panel codend with stay in a more open shape compared to that of a two panel net.
-Similar at the back end of the device if it’s necessary to convert back to two panels for the attaching a two panel codends.
-It is better if a 4 panel codend is used for both top and bottom codends. (see 4 panel codends) The net grid itself is made using standard netting turned through 45degrees into square mesh.
-This keeps the meshes open to a set size.
-Various mesh sizes, ranging from 200mm to 600mm, have been tried in different fisheries.
-If possible it is better to test different mesh sizes in the particular fishery as each mesh sizes effectiveness tends to suit different areas and vessel sizes better than others.
-Full details of design and construction of the Amity net grid is included in the technical section.
+Although the four-panel section could be just attached to the equivalent number of meshes in a two-panel net it is better to have an ‘adapter section’ to convert the net smoothly from two-panel to four-panel using properly designed wedge shaped side panels.
+It is a known fact that a four-panel cod-end will stay in a more open shape compared to that of a two-panel net.
+Similar at the back end of the device if it’s necessary to convert back to two panels for the attaching of a two-panel cod-end.

 All dimensions and mesh counts and cuts are for generic advice and information.
 Before constructing and fitting this gear into a trawl you should consult with your local fishery officers or legislators such as MMO, Marine Scotland and Daera in the UK.
 This should ensure that your gear meets the requirements of the area that your vessel will be fishing in.